0xsyr0/dittobytes/README.md

     <summary>Technical details (click here)</summary>
     <hr>
     <p>
-        Dittobytes uses a custom LLVM build with two custom <a href="https://llvm.org/docs/WritingAnLLVMNewPMPass.html">pass plugins</a>.
+        Dittobytes uses a custom LLVM build with two transpilers.
 Any compilation of your C-code using Dittobytes is done with this LLVM build.
-The first pass plugin (on intermediate level) ensures that certain constants (in e.g. data segments) are inlined, to aid in the development of Position Independent Code (PIC).
-The second pass plugin (on machine level) ensures that metamorphic transformations (e.g. instruction substitutions) are done, introducing randomness in the assembly code during compilation.
+The first transpiler uses a modern <a href="https://llvm.org/docs/WritingAnLLVMNewPMPass.html">LLVM Function Pass</a> (on intermediate level) to inline constant variables otherwise located in e.g. <code>.rodata</code> segments (this aids the development of Position Independent Code).
+The second one is the machine transpiler that uses a legacy <a href="https://llvm.org/docs/WritingAnLLVMPass.html#the-machinefunctionpass-class">LLVM MachineFunction Pass</a> to perform the metamorphic transformations (e.g. instruction substitutions), introducing randomness in the assembly code during compilation.
 This includes, but is not limited to:
         <ul>
             <li>Immediate substitution (e.g., <code>mov [reg], imm</code> → <code>mov [reg], encoded; xor [reg], key</code>).</li>
             <li>Instruction substitution (e.g., <code>mov [mem], imm</code> → <code>push imm; pop [mem]</code>).</li>